 Drills involve setting up specific situations that require a physical response from personnel.
 One of the most common drills is pulling the fire alarm in order to watch and time the evacuation.
 In this case, make sure to notify the fire department in advance—they may even choose to participate.

-Choose North Town Mechanical for Commercial & Industrial HVAC Services
+Choose General Mechanical for Commercial & Industrial HVAC Services

-For nearly 100 years, North Town Mechanical Services has provided unparalleled mechanical services in Chicagoland.
+For nearly 100 years, General Mechanical has provided unparalleled mechanical services in Chicagoland.
 We serve all of your commercial and industrial HVAC and ventilation needs, including custom designed equipment, installation, maintenance, and repair of heating, cooling, and indoor air quality systems.
 Contact us today.